cloudmesh-community/hid-sp18-523/paper/paper.md

 css, html).
 Domo App CLI is the main tool that is used to create, edit and publish app designs to the Domo instance.

+## Connector Dev Studio ( Creating custom connector )

+Connector Dev Studio enables developers to create their own data connectors if they do not find any existing connector in Domo library.
+They may chose to use that connector exclusively for their own organization or can make it publicly available for contributing to community.
+Developers need to have JavaScript knowledge in order to build their own custom connector.
+Certain conditions are required to be met in order to build custom connector; APIs must use https, it should be REST API , it should either require No Authentication or should be able to get authenticated using OAuth 2.0 or API key or through user name and password.Build Now menu command lets the developer navigate to Connector Dev Studio Integrated development Environment ( IDE ).
+Developers have to upload their custom connector icon image, configure authentication , define reports and  define data processing steps.
+After completing these steps developers may submit their custom connector for publishing.
+Domo developers will review, validate and notify developers when their connector will be ready for use.

+### User Authentication

+Developers have to write code block for validating API credentials and authenticating using username and password.
+They need to pass encoded user name and password to request header for authorization.
+After reading the response Developer needs to make use of  authenticationSuccess() and authenticationFailed() method to let the user navigate.

+### Configure Selectable Reports

+Domo Custom connector also has ability to let the developers define reports that their custom connectors can contain.
+These Reports provides extensibility to developers of calling  different API endpoints to acheive different function.
+This lets user of the custom connector chose reports they wish to use.
+These reports appears in Report dropdown menu once connector is published.

+### Data processing steps

+This step let the developer define data processing and transformation steps of the data that is retrieved from API endpoint call.
+This is performed for every report that developer has defined for their custom connector.
+Developers need to write script for parsing , manipulating and storing data in Domo.
+Data structure needs to be defined in code using datagrid.addcolumn() method and then data is added one row at a time.

+### Sending data to Domo

+Developers have to ensure that their data is correctly uploaded and represented in Domo.
+In order to do so, developers have to make use of Domo Create/Update dataset and Run Script command.
+Success message will confirm that data is successfully published in Domo.

+### Submission of custom connector

+After completing above steps, developers have to submit their custom connector for publishing using Domo Submit For Publishing command.

+[@hid-sp18-523-Domo]

 ## Data Flows and Transforms

 Cleaning data is herculean task when dealing with dirty data